This article was written by [company] associate attorney Jonathan James.

 As I covered in my last column, there’s very little legal recourse for an individual to involve an ex-spouse in paying down individually-held debt, regardless of what a non-agreed divorce decree says.
 Though there might not be assets available to cover the entirety of the debt, I advise looking at the entire marital estate to see how to fairly compensate a party (with additional assets in the property division) who might have incurred household debt in his or her name.

 Also, if the level of debt is so severe that bankruptcy might be a route that one or both parties need to investigate, make sure you’re aware of how different types of debt can or can’t be discharged in a bankruptcy.
 While credit card debt can typically be discharged in a Chapter 7 case, student loan and tax obligations typically can’t.
-If you feel that filing bankruptcy might be in your future, it’s a good idea to talk to a bankruptcy lawyer to understand what your options are – and your family lawyer is one of the best places to go for referrals.
+If you feel that filing bankruptcy might be in your future, then it’s a good idea to talk to a bankruptcy lawyer to understand what your options are – and your family lawyer is one of the best places to go for referrals.